socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Multiple config.php file
 ------------------------

-Nextcloud supports loading configuration parameters from multiple files.
+cyfrSpaces supports loading configuration parameters from multiple files.
 You can add arbitrary files ending with :file:`.config.php` in the :file:`config/` directory, for example you could place your email server configuration in :file:`email.config.php`.
 This allows you to easily create and manage